shivangbelwariar96/HelloInterview/System Design Cheatsheet.markdown

 - **Why Count-Min + Redis?**: Count-min scales for high cardinality, and Redis ensures low-latency ranking.
 - **Scalability Estimates**: Supports ~100K events/sec, ~1B daily events, and ~10K QPS for rankings with Redis and Spark scaling.
 - **Latency/Throughput Targets**: Target <50ms for event updates, <500ms for rankings, and ~50K events/sec processing.
+## System Architecture and Data Ingestion
+The architecture leverages a Lambda Architecture, combining a fast path for approximate, low-latency results and a slow path for accurate, batch-processed results.
+Data ingestion begins with an API Gateway, which serves as the entry point for user requests (e.g., video views) and generates logs for each request.
+These logs capture events like video identifiers and are used to count frequencies.
+To optimize resource usage, a background process on the API Gateway aggregates events into a small, in-memory hash table (frequency counts) for a short period (e.g., seconds) or until a size limit is reached, then flushes the data in a compact binary format to reduce network I/O. Alternatively, if API Gateway is resource-constrained, log parsing and aggregation can be offloaded to a dedicated log processing cluster.
+Aggregated data is sent to a Distributed Messaging System like Apache Kafka, which partitions messages randomly across nodes to distribute load uniformly.
+Kafka's fault tolerance (via replication and retention, e.g., 7 days) ensures no data loss, enabling reprocessing if needed.
+This message bus also supports decoupling between producers (ingestion) and consumers (fast/slow processors), allowing horizontal scalability and backpressure handling.
+## Fast Path (Approximate Results)
+The fast path prioritizes low-latency, approximate results for short intervals (e.g., 1-5 minutes).
+A Fast Processor service consumes Kafka messages and uses a Count-Min Sketch data structure to aggregate frequencies in memory.
+Count-Min Sketch is a fixed-size, two-dimensional array (e.g., thousands of columns, 5 rows for hash functions) that approximates frequency counts with bounded memory, even for large datasets.
+Each event (e.g., video view) is hashed by multiple functions, incrementing corresponding cells.
+Collisions may overestimate counts, but taking the minimum value across hash functions reduces errors.
+The Fast Processor maintains a min-heap to track the top k items, updating it as events are processed.
+Every few seconds, the Count-Min Sketch and top k list are flushed to a Storage Service, which stores results in a database (e.g., for 1-minute intervals).
+Since Count-Min Sketch has a fixed size, data partitioning is unnecessary, simplifying the system and avoiding replication complexities.
+However, approximate results tolerate some data loss (e.g., from host failures) as the slow path provides accurate results later.
+This path reduces request rates progressively: millions of events at the API Gateway are aggregated into fewer messages in Kafka, further reduced by Fast Processors, and stored as compact top k lists.
+Count-Min Sketch merging is straightforward (element-wise sum), enabling distributed aggregation without coordination overhead.
+## Slow Path (Accurate Results)
+The slow path ensures precise results for longer intervals (e.g., 1-hour or 1-day) using batch processing.
+A Data Partitioner reads Kafka messages, parses them into individual events, and routes each event (e.g., video identifier) to a specific partition in another Kafka cluster, sharded by video ID.
+To handle hot partitions (e.g., popular videos), the Partitioner dynamically reassigns high-traffic IDs (e.g., by appending a random suffix).
+Partition Processors read from each Kafka partition, aggregating data in memory for a longer period (e.g., 5 minutes), then batch it into files stored in a Distributed File System (e.g., HDFS or S3).
+Two MapReduce jobs process these files:
+1. The first computes frequency counts for each video
+2. The second calculates the top k list
+The Frequency Count job maps events to key-value pairs (video ID, count), shuffles and sorts by key, and reduces by summing counts.
+The Top K job maps frequency data into local top k lists per chunk, then reduces them into a final top k list.
+Results are stored in the Storage Service.
+Kafka's replication ensures data durability, and MapReduce's fault tolerance (via task retries) guarantees accurate processing, though results are delayed (minutes to hours).
+Optionally, Apache Spark can replace MapReduce if faster job completion is desired, especially for iterative workflows or near-real-time windows.
+## Data Retrieval
+The API Gateway exposes a topK API to retrieve the top k list for a specified time interval.
+Requests are routed to the Storage Service, which queries its database.
+- For short intervals (e.g., last 5 minutes), the system merges multiple 1-minute approximate lists from the fast path
+- For exact 1-hour intervals, it retrieves precise lists from the slow path
+- For custom intervals (e.g., 2 hours), merging hourly lists may yield approximate results, as precise computation requires the full dataset
+Retrieval is optimized for low latency (tens of milliseconds) by pre-computing and storing top k lists, avoiding on-the-fly calculations.
+Large queries may result in approximations due to list merging limitations, and k should be bounded (e.g., a few thousand) to prevent performance degradation during merge operations.
+## Scalability and Performance
+The system scales to handle millions of requests per second:
+- The API Gateway cluster (thousands of hosts) distributes load via load balancing
+- Kafka's partitioning and horizontal scaling manage high-throughput event streams
+- Fast Processors scale by adding hosts, as Count-Min Sketch eliminates partitioning needs
+- Partition Processors scale with Kafka shards, and MapReduce jobs leverage distributed computing
+- The Storage Service uses a horizontally scaled database, potentially sharded by time interval or item ID To handle data skew (e.g., popular videos), dynamic partitioning and load balancing mitigate hot spots.
+Latency targets include:
+- <100ms for event ingestion
+- <1s for fast path results
+- Minutes for slow path results
+Throughput supports ~100K-1M events/sec, with k values up to several thousand (larger k may degrade performance due to merging costs).
+Sketch dimensions (width/height) can be tuned based on error tolerance and memory availability to balance performance and precision.
+## Fault Tolerance and Accuracy
+Kafka's replication and retention ensure no data loss, allowing reprocessing if Fast or Partition Processors fail.
+The slow path's MapReduce jobs provide accurate results by processing the full dataset, reconciling any fast path inaccuracies.
+For critical accuracy, periodic batch jobs can reprocess raw data from the Distributed File System to validate Storage Service data.
+The fast path sacrifices accuracy for speed, using Count-Min Sketch's probabilistic guarantees (tuned via width/height parameters for desired error bounds).
+High availability is achieved via Kafka replication and database redundancy, though fast path data loss is tolerable due to slow path recovery.
+Recovery strategies include data replay from Kafka, and re-computation via scheduled MapReduce pipelines.
+## Edge Cases and Optimizations
+**Hot Partitions:** Dynamic repartitioning in the Data Partitioner mitigates skew from popular items.
+**Delayed Events:** Event-time processing in Partition Processors (using Kafka timestamps) handles out-of-order events.
+**Duplicate Events:** Idempotency keys (e.g., unique request IDs) in the API Gateway prevent double-counting.
+**Large k Values:** Limit k to thousands to avoid performance degradation in merging or storage.
+**Resource Constraints:** If API Gateway hosts lack capacity for aggregation, offload log parsing to a separate cluster.
+**Data Volume:** For massive datasets, increase Kafka partitions, Fast Processor hosts, or MapReduce nodes.
+**Monitoring:** Track ingestion latency, Kafka lag, Fast Processor accuracy (via sampling), MapReduce job completion time, Storage Service query latency, and top k list consistency (via reconciliation jobs).
+Alert on high partition skew or database bottlenecks.
+## Trade-offs
+**Count-Min Sketch vs. Hash Table:** Count-Min Sketch uses fixed memory but is approximate; hash tables are accurate but memory-intensive.
+Use Count-Min Sketch for fast path simplicity.
+**Fast vs. Slow Path:** Fast path is simple and low-latency but approximate; slow path is accurate but complex and slow.
+Combine both for flexibility.
+**Kafka vs. Kinesis:** Kafka is robust for high-throughput streams; Kinesis is managed but costlier.
+Use Kafka for control and scale.
+**MapReduce vs. Spark:** MapReduce is reliable for batch; Spark is faster for iterative processing.
+Use MapReduce for simplicity, Spark for speed if needed.
+## Why Lambda Architecture?
+The dual-path approach balances real-time (fast path) and accurate (slow path) requirements, leveraging Count-Min Sketch for simplicity and MapReduce for precision.
+Kafka ensures scalable ingestion, and the Storage Service enables fast retrieval.
+While Lambda Architecture adds complexity, it offers flexibility and robustness, and is preferred in systems where both speed and correctness matter.
+## Alternatives
+A single-path solution using Kafka and Apache Spark could simplify the architecture by partitioning data and aggregating in-memory top k lists, but it may struggle with massive datasets or long intervals without batch processing.
+Count-Min Sketch alternatives (e.g., Lossy Counting, Space Saving) offer similar trade-offs but may require more tuning.
+## Applications
+This design applies to trending services (e.g., Google Trends, X Trends), DDoS protection (identifying top IP addresses), or financial systems (most traded stocks), making it versatile for frequency-based analytics at scale.
+The same architecture can extend to any high-frequency event stream where frequency over time matters, such as ad impressions, page hits, or telemetry.